Azure/amqpnetlite/README.md

 * Listener APIs to enable wide range of listener applications, including brokers, routers, proxies, and more.
 * A lightweight messaging library that runs on all popular .NET and Windows Runtime platforms.

+The following table shows what features are supported on each platform/framework.

 |        | TLS | SASL<sup>2</sup> | Txn | Task | Serializer | Listener | WebSockets | BufferPooling |
 |:-------|:---:|:----------------:|:---:|:----:|:----------:|:--------:|:----------:|:-------------:|
 |net45   |+|+|+|+|+|+|+|+|